adaptivestone/framework-documentation/docs/05-models.md

 // in case you need to access appInstance - appInstance.getConfig('s3');
 import { appInstance } from "@adaptivestone/framework/helpers/appInstance.js";

-// this is a typscript helpers import type {
+// These are TypeScript helpers. import type {
-  GetModelTypeFromClass, // GetModelTypeFromClass return model types from class.
+  GetModelTypeFromClass, // `GetModelTypeFromClass` returns model types from the class.
-  GetModelTypeLiteFromSchema, // Same, but only use schema to avoid curular linking } from "@adaptivestone/framework/modules/BaseModel.js";
+  GetModelTypeLiteFromSchema, // Same as above, but only uses the schema to avoid circular linking.
+} from "@adaptivestone/framework/modules/BaseModel.js";

 import type { Schema } from "mongoose";

-// type helper for static and instance methods type SomeModelLite = GetModelTypeLiteFromSchema<typeof SomeModel.modelSchema>;
+// Type helper for static and instance methods. type SomeModelLite = GetModelTypeLiteFromSchema<typeof SomeModel.modelSchema>;

 class SomeModel extends BaseModel {
   static initHooks(schema: Schema): void {
-    // A place to initialize plugins, indexes, etc.
+    // A place to initialize plugins, indexes, and so on.
-    // As it happens after the class is loaded into Mongoose, but before Mongoose initializes the class.
+    // This happens after the class is loaded into Mongoose but before Mongoose initializes it.
     // schema.plugin(PLUGIN_NAME);
     schema.index({ name: "text" }); // or indexes.

-    // for hooks there are two types of 'this' - model asd queries
+    // For hooks, there are two types of `this`: model and queries.
     // https://mongoosejs.com/docs/middleware.html#types-of-middleware
     schema.pre(
       'save',